-- a.
-Add a User Equipment (UE) Click the UE icon on the toolbar and place the UE in the grid.
+a.
+Add a User Equipment (UE) - Click the UE icon on the toolbar and place the UE in the grid.
 The UE's are always assumed to be connected to one eNB.
-It can never be connected to more than one eNB, and neither can it be out-of-range of all eNBs. - b.
+It can never be connected to more than one eNB, and neither can it be out-of-range of all eNBs.

+- b.
 Add an eNB Click the eNB icon on the toolbar and place the eNB in the grid. gNBs can also be placed inside the building based on the network scenario created.
 Every eNB should be connected to at least one UE. - c.
 Add an EPC EPC is automatically placed in grid.
 EPC must be connected to an eNB (connection between eNB and EPC is taken care by NetSim once user drops the eNB in GUI) or to a Router.
 NetSim LTE library currently supports only one EPC. - d.
 Add a Router Click the Router icon on the toolbar, Select Router and place device in the grid. - e.
-Add a L2 Switch or Access Point Click the L2 Devices > L2\Switch icon or L2 Devices > Access\Point icon on the toolbar and place the device in the grid. - f.
-Add a Wired Node and Wireless Node Click the Node > Wired\Node icon or Node Wireless\Node icon on the toolbar and place the device in the grid. - g.
+Add a L2 Switch Click the L2_Switch icon on the toolbar and place the device in the grid. - f.
+Access Point Click the Access_Point icon on the toolbar and place the device in the grid. - g.
+Add a Wired Node and Wireless Node Click the Node > Wired_Node icon or Node > Wireless_Node icon on the toolbar and place the device in the grid. - h.
 Configure an application as follows: - Click the application icon on the top ribbon/toolbar. - Specify the source and destination devices in the network. - Specify other parameters as per the user requirement.